 Though there are different levels and types of power of attorney, a health-care power of attorney lets you appoint your agent (sometimes known as the patient advocate) to make important medical decisions for you in the event you cannot communicate with your doctor.
 The durable power of attorney lets you designate an agent to manage your assets in case you are too sick or otherwise unable to do so yourself, but you should understand that different types of power of attorney have one common goal: to allow someone you appoint to make legally binding decisions when you are incapable of doing so.
 Whether they are financial, healthcare-related, or guardianship decisions that need to be made in your absence, having a trusted friend or family member as an agent will help provide you with peace of mind.

-If you live long enough you inevitably will suffer from the symptoms of Dememtia. is a broad category of brain diseases that cause a long term and often gradual decrease in the ability to think and remember that is great enough to affect a person’s daily functioning.
+If you live long enough you inevitably will suffer from the symptoms of Dementia. is a broad category of brain diseases that cause a long-term and often gradual decrease in the ability to think and remember that is great enough to affect a person’s daily functioning.
 The most common type of dementia is Alzheimer’s disease, which makes up 50% to 70% of cases.
-Other common types include vascular dementia, Lewy body dementia and frontotemporal dementia.
+Other common types include vascular dementia, Lewy body dementia, and frontotemporal dementia.

 Having the power of attorney could, in some cases, be more crucial than a will – though you should have both to ensure the protection of your estate and your loved ones’ futures.
 The power of attorney will allow you to designate an individual that you trust to put your affairs in order if you lack the mental capacity to do so yourself.